Who was Walter de Maria?

 Earth Room, New York, 1968

 His works are still revered to these days, whether indoors or outdoors.
 One of his most celebrated pieces is the Earth Room, located in one of the most sought after districts in New York, SoHo’s Wooster Street aloft.
-New York’s Earth Room is a permanent installation of 250 cubics of soil covering 3,600 square feet space and 22 inches deep.
-Earth Room, on long-term public view since 1980, is among his influential pieces that aim at exploring the links between art and natural environment.
+New York’s Earth Room is a permanent installation of 250 cubics of soil covering 3,600 square feet of space and 22 inches deep.
+Earth Room, on long-term public view since 1980, is among his influential pieces that aim at exploring the links between art and the natural environment.

 How the works look like when you visit

 When you enter the room, you can feel the rich smell of well-preserved soil and sense the warm humidity of the breezing.
 The installation of the Earth Room occupies three gallery rooms, with a knee-high sheet of Plexiglas boxes placed off the viewing stage so that visitors can see how deep the dirt is.
-The New York Earth Room is installed in a white-painted room and the dirt itself appears warmer or cooler depending on the hour of the day.
+The New York Earth Room is installed in a white-painted room, and the dirt itself appears warmer or cooler depending on the hour of the day.
 The viewing area is fixed because the dirt covers the floor from wall to wall.
 Visitors are allowed to take photographs of the Earth Room, although de Maria himself was against it at first, he eventually caved in and let people savor the art by taking pictures.

 The same caretaker for the last 23 years

 The New York Earth Room has had the same guy as a caretaker for the last 23 years, Bill Dilworth.
-He claims that he finds its appearance, and its guests, so variant that he continues to find new pleasures in his job, day after day, year after year.
+He claims that he finds its appearance and its guests so variant that he continues to find new pleasures in his job, day after day, year after year.
 Talking to one of the visitors to the Earth Room, he said: “People look at the Earth Room and they think nothing is growing, but what is increasingly evident is that time is growing there.
 The fact that it doesn’t change means that time is constantly accumulating.”1

 Video: New York Earth Room & Bill Dilworth